nlouie/nlouie-intro-to-python-atbs/src/demo0.md

 ## Variables

 - Assign variables to values or expressions
-- variable name must start with a character from a-z or A-Z (may not be a number, special character)
+- variable name must start with a character from a-z or A-Z, or _ (may not be a number, special character)
-- do not use special keywords (True, False, with, type, print, List, Dict, import, is, not)
+- do not use special keywords (True, False, with, type, print, List, Dict, import, is, not, finally..)
+    - look up python "built-in" types for a full list

 ```python